MezerLab/mrGrad/README.md

 Use mrGrad_run.m script for an example run.
 The second paper is "Spatial Profiles of the Midbrain as Sensitive Measures for Underlying Structure" (submitted).
 It a script for applying the code to the midbrain is under the directory _MidBrainProfiles_.
-The same example data can be used for both anlyses.
+The appropriate example data can be found in each directory.

 Requirements:
 * MATLAB.
 Available from: http://www.mathworks.com/products/matlab/